Photo credit: Living Oceans Society

-The concept has now taken off at festivals across Australasia making use of reusable cups, which the company creates from scratch and ensures are recycled.
+The concept has now taken off at festivals across Australasia, using reusable cups, which the company creates from scratch and ensures are recycled.

 ENABLING YOUTH TO BE ACTIVE IN ADDRESSING ISSUES OF CLIMATE CHANGE FACED BY OUR PLANET

-The POP movement aims to empower youth to have an active participation in addressing issues of climate change faced by our planet.
-Moreover, the movement will connect global youth to Dr. R. K. Pachauri, who brought the issue of climate change on the international agenda and leads the Nobel Peace Laureate Organization- Intergovernmental Panel on Climate Change and targets to connect youth to each other to have ‘an action-oriented’ dialogue on how to protect our planet from the impacts of climate change.
+The POP movement aims to empower youth to participate in addressing issues of climate change faced by our planet.
+Moreover, the movement will connect global youth to Dr. R. K. Pachauri, who brought the issue of climate change on the international agenda and leads the Nobel Peace Laureate Organization- Intergovernmental Panel on Climate Change and targets to connect youth to have ‘an action-oriented’ dialogue on how to protect our planet from the impacts of climate change.

 Purge the plastic: How to free your kitchen of plastic